Cairn Terrier vs Bullmastiff: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cairn Terrier has a typical lifespan of 13-15 years, while Bullmastiff lives approximately 7-9 years.
 Health profiles differ significantly between these dogs.
-Cairn Terrier is predisposed to Orthopedic Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Bullmastiff faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Cairn Terrier is predisposed to joint and skeletal conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
+Bullmastiff faces its own health challenges including joint and skeletal conditions, Eye Conditions, Other Concerns.
 Cairn Terrier has 2 documented predispositions compared to 3 for Bullmastiff, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health